Esri/defense-image-observables-viewer/README.md

 defense-image-observables-viewer
 ================================

+___This repository is no longer maintained.
+For more information, please visit the [Esri Product Life Cycle](http://support.esri.com/en/content/productlifecycles) page.___

 The Image Observables web application supports measurement, mensuration and digitization of features from image services.
 Image services can also be adjusted (brightness, contrast, channels).